 Worrying symptoms of potentially lethal Rimadyl side effects include an increase in thirst or a refusal to drink, lethargy or hyperactivity, dark stools or vomit containing blood, wobbling and a lack of coordination, jaundice, seizures and fits.
 All of this symptoms point to bleeding in the gut, or a deterioration of liver and/or kidney function, so it is vital that you seek immediate veterinarian assistance if you notice any side effects whatsoever.

 Rimadyl should never be mixed with other NSAIDs, including aspirin, or corticosteroids.
 If mixed with other drugs, it is possible for the puppy to suffer from a Rimadyl overdose, which can be fatal.
-Symptoms of a Rimadyl overdose are similar to Rimadyl side effects, but they are likely to occur a lot faster, so it is important that you do not deviate from the recommended dosage instructions if you are medicating your puppy at home.
+Symptoms of a Rimadyl overdose are similar to Rimadyl side effects, but they are likely to occur a lot faster, so it is important that you do not deviate from the recommended prescription instructions if you are medicating your puppy at home.

 What should I do if I am concerned about my puppy’s reaction to Rimadyl?